Alexei Eremenko: Kilmarnock (loan)

-On 30 August 2010, it was announced that Eremenko had been traded to Mixu Paatelainen's Kilmarnock until the end of the season.
+On 30 August 2010, it was announced that Eremenko had been loaned to Mixu Paatelainen's Kilmarnock until the end of the season.
 He scored on his debut in a 2–1 victory over St Mirren.
 On 5 March 2011, Eremenko was given his second straight red card of the season against Hearts at Tynecastle after an off the ball altercation with the opposition captain Marius Zaliukas.
 On 11 April, Eremenko stated that he wanted to end his career at Rugby Park.
 Eremenko was nominated for the 2010–11 Players' Player of the Year award, losing out to Celtic's Emilio Izaguirre.

 After returning from his loan spell, Metalist Kharkiv told him he could leave, where he then stated that he had received bids from an English Championship club and a Russian club, with reports that Scottish Old Firm duo Celtic and Rangers were interested in signing him.
 The Championship club was later reported to be the Welsh club Cardiff City.
 Brighton & Hove Albion, a fellow Championship club, were also believed to be interested in signing him.
 On 15 July 2011, it was reported in a Finnish newspaper that Eremenko was signing for Leeds United, but the transfer was delayed due to a cancelled flight, which prevented him from linking up with the squad in Scotland.

 Rubin Kazan

-On 30 August 2011, Eremenko signed a contract with Russian club Rubin Kazan alongside his younger brother Roman.
+On 30 August 2011, Eremenko signed a contract with Russian club Rubin Kazan alongside his younger brother Roman, for a fee of €500,000.

-Kairat
+Kairat Almaty

-In June 2013 Kairat signed Eremenko on a free transfer from Rubin Kazan.
+In June 2013, Kazakhstan Premier League club Kairat Almaty signed Eremenko for a €200,000 fee from Rubin Kazan.
 He terminated his contract with Kairat on 26 November 2013.

-Kilmarnock return
+Return to Kilmarnock

 On 28 January 2014, it was announced that Eremenko had re-joined Kilmarnock until the end of the 2013–14 season.
 On 7 August 2014, he signed a new contract at Kilmarnock, keeping him at the club for the 2014–15 season.
 At the end of that season, Eremenko left the club after failing to agree to the terms on a new contract.

-Jaro (second spell)
+Return to Jaro

 On 7 August 2015, Eremenko signed again for FF Jaro, agreeing to a contract until the end of the 2015 Veikkausliiga season, with the contract also containing a clause allowing him to move abroad should he receive a suitable offer.

 SJK

 On 26 January 2016, Eremenko moved to SJK.
-After just over three months, Eremenko left SJK on 4 May 2016 due to personal reasons.
+After just over three months, Eremenko left SJK on 4 May 2016 for personal reasons.